Alerovere/Paleo-SL-utilities/README.md

 3. The calculation of the rate is iterated 1.000.000 times with the formula (RSL − GIA − ESL)/Time

-A histogram plot is then drawn, together with percentile bounds
+A histogram plot is then drawn, together with percentile bounds This script was used to calculate values for the discussion of some sea level data vs VLM in Hearty et al. (submitted), Paleoceanography and Paleoclimatology.